 First off, SANDAG was able to gather a great data figure thanks to their volunteers.
 In 2024, visits to pit stops went from 7500 in 2023 to 9000—an increase of over 20%.

 While this was great news, SANDAG asked a smart follow-up question.
 Did the event create an increase in ridership compared to a typical Thursday?
-After all, without understanding the typical behavior of cyclists, it would be hard to see the extent their event made an impact.
+After all, without understanding the typical behavior of people riding bikes in the San Diego region, it would be hard to see the extent their event made an impact.

 Using the data we collected, we found an answer.
-In 2024, Bike Anywhere Day had an estimated 40% ridership increase on utilitarian sites in the region compared to similar days throughout the year.
+In 2024, Bike Anywhere Day had an estimated 40% ridership increase on commuter bikeways in the region compared to similar days throughout the year.
+Recreational bikeways had a similar increase of 37%.
 In our analysis, we compared the event day with other Thursdays in the summer months of both 2023 and 2024, with similar temperatures and weather conditions.
-(On Bike Anywhere Day 2023, there was a stunningly similar 39% ridership increase, showing off this event’s superb consistency.)
+(On Bike Anywhere Day 2023, there was a stunningly similar 39% ridership increase on commuter bikeways, showing off this event’s superb consistency.)

 If we dive deeper, the ridership increase becomes even greater in some places.